DeemaZaher/DeemaZaher/README.md

 <h1>Hi, I'm Deema! <br/><a href="https://linkedin.com/in/deemazaher"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a></h1>
 <b>Objective</b>

 My journey in Management Information Systems (MIS) has led me to develop a passion for cybersecurity from my Networking & Security Infrastructure Elective Course, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

-<h2><b>Community Involvement & Conferences:</b></h2>
-● Attended Incident Response Summit (2024)
-● Attended Commvault SHIFT and SimplyCyberCon (2023)
-● Led breakout room during Introduction to Burpsuite Workshop hosted by Amazon (2023) ● Participant at SANS Institute Neurodiversity Summit (2023) ● Participant and Moderator at The Diana Initiative Conference (March 2021) ● Women in Cybersecurity, Women’s Society of Cyberjutsu & Participant at Day of Shecurity (March 2020 - June 2024)
+Below you will find a few projects I am working on and that I have worked on.

 <h2><b>Certifications:</b></h2>
 -> Note: Right Click on each badge and Open in New Tab for verification and to make it easier to not lose the page. <-